-Many countries reduced their purchases of tuna as compared to the same period last year.
-As of November, total export value of tuna to ASEAN reached $35.5 million, down nearly 28% as compared to the same period last year.
-Meanwhile, exports to Thailand decreased by 27.5%.
+The ASEAN region, which was not as severely impacted by the COVID-19 pandemic as the US or EU countries, exhibited limited demand for tuna this year.
+Many countries within ASEAN reduced their purchases of tuna compared to the same period last year.
+The total export value of tuna to ASEAN reached $35.5 million in November, representing a significant decline of nearly 28% compared to the same period last year.
+Specifically, exports to Thailand decreased by 27.5%.